Tiger66639/gohst/README.md

 # gohst
 > A webhosting platform powered by golang

-Created for the sake of education and memes
+Created for the sake of learning and memes

-##Installation & Running
+## Installation & Running
+>Prerequisite: go must be installed and nginx or apache must listen for fgcgi on port 8000

 To install, simply run the following

     $ go get github.com/cosban/gohst